How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 - Display ProductListScreen in src/App.jsx

-- Please provide a list of modified/created files and the content of each file
+- Please provide a list of changed/created files and the content of each file

 Claude Code to Figma

-• Clicking "Send to Figma" inputs it into Figma.
+• Clicking "Send to Figma" inputs the result into Figma.

 CodetoFigma Web screen with Send to Figma: Entire screen showing

-If a frame with the capture results is added to the open Figma file, the import was successful.
+Import is successful if a frame with the captured result is added to the open Figma file.

 Summary